patriciogonzalezvivo/ofxFX/README.md

 Watch some of this classes in action [HERE](http://www.patriciogonzalezvivo.com/blog/?p=488)

 # TODO´S #
+- SEGMENTATION_FAULT on initial deletion of textures array
 - something it´s not working properly on ofxFXObject for using the webGL Sandbox and ShaderToy that uses samples2D textures
-- auto seting the amount of textures by looking at the defaul fragmentShader
-- adding a text editor for programming the shaders on-the-fly